-PALM SPRINGS – Palm Springs City Council candidate Lisa Middleton made history Tuesday night as the first transgender person elected to a non-judicial office in California, according to unofficial election results.
+PALM SPRINGS – Palm Springs City Council candidate Lisa Middleton made history in California Tuesday night as the first transgender person elected to a non-judicial office, according to unofficial election results.

 Additionally, attorney Christy Holstege, who identifies as bisexual, took the second open council seat and will become another LGBTQ voice on the council, according to unofficial results from the Riverside County Registrar of Voters.